davidkuhta/GraphVR/README.md

 # GraphVR
-A repository for exploring graphs in virtual environments utilizing the Oculus Rift and Unreal Engine 4.
+A repository of tools for exploring graphs in virtual environments utilizing the Oculus Rift and Unreal Engine 4.
+## Author David Kuhta